ClonyPDF home

 Child Visa Photo Requirements

 Children applying for a UK visa follow slightly different rules depending on age.
+The size, background and head-height specification is unchanged — what relaxes is the expression and eye-contact requirement.

 Children Under 5 — On-Site Photo at Visa Application Centre